 For increased stability, re-tighten the screws about two weeks after assembly and when necessary.

-This chair has been tested for home use and meets the requirements for durability and safety, set forth in the following standards: EN 12520 and EN 1022.
+This table has been developed for home use and meets the requirements for durability and stability set forth in the following standards: EN 12521 and EN 1730.

 Our take on wood